Pages

 Transcending Physicalism

-If you are someone who has the ability to think, a world view rooted in physicalism will be insufficient to explain what you observe in the world, at some point in your life.
+For some people, a world view rooted in physicalism is insufficient to explain what they observe in the world.

 I've covered physicalism in detail in a few posts previously.
-Not because I believe in it, but just to understand it thoroughly.
+Not because I believe in it, but just to understand it.

 Let us look at the viewpoints of Dr. Bruce Greyson , a licensed psychiatrist and professor at UVA, who has been researching NDEs (Near Death Experiences) for about 50 years.